 With the benefits of not buckling even with very wet paint, a very white surface that makes colours brighter than on traditional watercolour paper and the ability to wipe back to white, add the fact that it does not require soaking, stretching, or taping and it resists tearing, it may just be one of the best new things to try, even if you are a traditionalist by heart!

-Suggested use: This paper has a longer drying time as normal paper, thus some artists use a hair dryer (use with caution as very wet mediums can run).
+Suggested use: This paper has a longer drying time as normal paper, thus some artists use a hairdryer (use with caution as very wet mediums can run).
 When you are sure your painting is finished, it is recommended that you set it with a spray fixative.
 Use an acrylic spray product that will not yellow with time.
-Spray your painting outside, or in a well ventilated area lightly from side to side, then up and down.
-Use several light, even coats rather than one heavy coat which could cause drips or puddles.
-Acrylic spray is available in a matte or glossy finish.
+Spray your painting outside, or in a well-ventilated area lightly from side to side, then up and down.
+Use light, even coats rather than one heavy coat which could cause drips or puddles.
+Acrylic sprays are available in a matte or glossy finish.